CLion Nova Improvements, Debug Servers, OpenCV Image Viewer, and Zephyr West Debugging in CLion 2024.3

 For this release, we’ve moved project status notifications from the top of the editor to a new widget in the status bar.

 Now, the notification that your file doesn’t belong to any project won’t appear until you hover over the ⚠️ icon.
-To view the details, you have to click on the icon.
+When you click on the icon, the widget will offer to fix the problem.
 This makes notifications less distracting while still keeping the information accessible to those who want it.

 Updated UI for the new terminal